olaviinha/FinnStonks/README.md

-# FINNSTONKS Personal Equity Portfolio Monitor
+# FinnStonks Personal Equity Portfolio Monitor

-FINNSTONKS Personal Equity Portfolio Monitor (**FPEPM**) provides a web-based, customizable, simple, compact, clean textual overview of the current state of your equity portfolio for daily monitoring.
+FinnStonks Personal Equity Portfolio Monitor (**FPEPM**) provides a web-based, customizable, simple, compact, clean textual overview of the current state of your equity portfolio for daily monitoring.

 Made for [my own purposes](#motivation), so it is quite literally a _personal_ equity portfolio monitor.
 Probably best suited for _European sunday micro-investor hobbyists_ alike, who don't do trading on regular basis with large capitals, but are still interested in keeping an eye on their assets on a daily or weekly basis.